 Phase 1 would entail improvements to many open space attractions that are currently available to Governors Island visitors.
 For example, the proposed project would improve the ferry arrival and departure area at Soissons Landing, rebuild and relocate existing ballfields, and provide visitor amenities throughout the existing Historic District already open to the public.
 Liggett Terrace would be improved but still provide the programs (food, art, childrens' play, sitting, biking, etc.) it does today.
-There are already a number of lawn areas available for use by the public and these would be further augmented in Phase 1.
+There are already a number of lawn areas on the North Island available for use by the public and these would be further augmented in Phase 1 with new open space areas on the South Island.

-Overall, the additional and improved open spaces planned for Phase 1, in and of themselves, are not expected to necessarily materially affect visitation to the Island.
+Overall, the additional and improved open spaces planned for Phase 1, in and of themselves, are not expected to necessarily materially affect visitation to the Island, compared to the No Action scenario, although visitorship is expected to increase even without the Proposed Project.
 Several factors contribute to this expectation.
 First, the open space additions and improvements are consistent with the nature of existing Island uses and other amenities that Governors Island has added or improved upon in recent years.
-Governors Island, through ramped-up programming and public outreach, has achieved very high and rising levels of visitation in the past several years, contributing to a rising baseline of visitation that would be anticipated to continue without Phase 1 (the 'no action' scenario) or with Phase 1 open space improvements.
-Secondly, much of the open space improvements in the Historic District and South Island will affect areas already utilized by the public.
-Thirdly, experience has shown that visitation levels are directly affected by weather, the number of operating days and hours, ferry capacity and frequency, and programming - none of which are related to Phase 1 open space improvements.
-Lastly, it should be noted that at peak times, ferries already operate at capacity and increased ferry access is entirely dependent on the operating budget, which is not associated with the proposed Phase 1 improvements.
+Governors Island The Trust, through ramped-up programming and public outreach, has achieved very high and rising levels of visitation in the past several years, contributing to a rising baseline of visitation that would be anticipated to continue without Phase 1 (the 'no action' scenario) or with Phase 1 open space improvements.
+Secondly, much of the open space improvements in the Historic District and South Island will affect areas already utilized by the public-either as part of the existing Public Access program or on limited-access fields for special events.
+Thirdly, experience has shown that visitation levels are directly affected by weather, the number of operating days and hours and ferry capacity and frequency, and programming, none of which are related to would be affected by Phase 1 open space improvements.
+Lastly, it should be noted that at peak times, ferries currently already operate at capacity and increased ferry access is entirely dependent on the operating budget, which is not associated with the proposed Phase 1 improvements.

 Full development of the Proposed Project is assumed for analysis purposes to be completed by 2030.
 The full development analysis will consider the full proposed Park and Public Spaces (including Phase 1 elements) as well as 3 million square feet of development including reuse of North Island historic structures and new buildings and uses in the development zones.
-Since the Later Phases would generate additional visits to the Island that would require changes in public access to the Island and would likely require new or increased transportation services and longer hours of operation, the full development analysis will account for these changes in population and access.
+Since the Later Phases would generate additional visits to the Island that would require changes in public access to the Island and would likely require new or increased transportation services and longer hours of operation; the full development analysis will account for these changes in population and access.